simonmichael/hledger/hledger/hledger.m4.md

 1. **If the amount is in a single CSV field:**\

    a. **If its sign indicates direction of flow:**\
    Assign it to `amountN`, to set the Nth posting's amount.
    N is usually 1 or 2 but can go up to 99.
-   (Or you can use numberless `amount` if you want the extra effects of that form.)

-   b. **If its sign is always the same, and another field indicates direction:**\
+   b. **If another field indicates direction of flow:**\
-   Use one or more conditional rules to set the appropriate sign.
+   Use one or more conditional rules to set the appropriate amount sign.
 Eg:
    ```rules
    # assume a withdrawal unless Type contains "deposit":
    amount1  -%Amount